Shingles: Face

 Shingles may have additional symptoms, depending on the dermatome involved.
 The trigeminal nerve is the most commonly involved nerve, of which the ophthalmic division is the most commonly involved branch.
 When the virus is reactivated in this nerve branch it is termed zoster ophthalmicus.
 The skin of the forehead, upper eyelid and orbit of the eye may be involved.
 Zoster ophthalmicus occurs in approximately 10% to 25% of cases.
 In some people, symptoms may include conjunctivitis, keratitis, uveitis, and optic nerve palsies that can sometimes cause chronic ocular inflammation, loss of vision, and debilitating pain.

 Shingles oticus, also known as Ramsay Hunt syndrome type II, involves the ear.
 It is thought to result from the virus spreading from the facial nerve to the vestibulocochlear nerve.
 Symptoms include hearing loss and vertigo (rotational dizziness).

 Shingles may occur in the mouth if the maxillary or mandibular division of the trigeminal nerve is affected, in which the rash may appear on the mucous membrane of the upper jaw (usually the palate, sometimes the gums of the upper teeth) or the lower jaw (tongue or gums of the lower teeth) respectively.
 Oral involvement may occur alone or in combination with a rash on the skin over the cutaneous distribution of the same trigeminal branch.
 As with shingles of the skin, the lesions tend to only involve one side, distinguishing it from other oral blistering conditions.
 In the mouth, shingles appears initially as 1–4 mm opaque blisters (vesicles), which break down quickly to leave ulcers that heal within 10–14 days.
 The prodromal pain (before the rash) may be confused with toothache.
 Sometimes this leads to unnecessary dental treatment.
-Post-herpetic neuralgia uncommonly is associated with shingles in the mouth.
+Post-herpetic neuralgia is uncommonly associated with shingles in the mouth.
 Unusual complications may occur with intra-oral shingles that are not seen elsewhere.
 Due to the close relationship of blood vessels to nerves, the virus can spread to involve the blood vessels and compromise the blood supply, sometimes causing ischemic necrosis.
-Therefore, oral involvement rarely causes complications, such as osteonecrosis, tooth loss, periodontitis (gum disease), pulp calcification, pulp necrosis, periapical lesions and tooth developmental anomalies.
+In rare cases, oral involvement causes complications such as osteonecrosis, tooth loss, periodontitis (gum disease), pulp calcification, pulp necrosis, periapical lesions and tooth developmental anomalies.

 Disseminated shingles

 In those with deficits in immune function, disseminated shingles may occur (wide rash).

 It is defined as more than 20 skin lesions appearing outside either the primarily affected dermatome or dermatomes directly adjacent to it.
 Besides the skin, other organs, such as the liver or brain, may also be affected (causing hepatitis or encephalitis, respectively), making the condition potentially lethal.
-Patients with disseminated shingles may spread herpes zoster virus by an airborne route, necessitating isolation of the patient.